Bucks County Writers Workshop

 by Don Swaim

-A screenplay is a blueprint for filmmakers rather than having the more "finished" look of a manuscript for a piece of fiction or creative non-fiction.
-This is why it looks more like an archiac typewriter blunder rather than today's format for a short story.
-(Aside: there is no logical reason for a screenplay's font to resemble a typewriter's output of twenty or twenty-five years ago other than custom, and it will pass.)
+A screenplay is a blueprint for actual filmmakers rather than the manuscript more familiar to fiction or creative non-fiction writers or editors.
+This is why a screenplay looks more like an archiac typewriter blunder (see below) rather than today's formatting for any other piece of writing.
+(Aside: there's no logical reason for a screenplay's font, courier, to resemble a typewriter's of twenty-five years ago as opposed to what computers now excel in, but it'll pass.)
 Typing errors, misspellings, and incorrect grammar weigh against a screenwriter just as much as a fiction writer.

 The first part of a screenplay is usually: